bangiysah/simple-proxy-server/README.md

 #Testing:-

-1. you can test the proxy server function using telent protocol
+1. you can test the proxy server function using telnet protocol

  EX:-
     telnet cis.poly.edu 80